CounterpartyXCP/counterparty-core/README.md

 	rpc-password=PASSWORD
 	testnet = 1

-Note the change in hyphenation between ‘rpcpassword’ and ‘rcp-password’.
+Note the change in hyphenation between ‘rpcpassword’ and ‘rpc-password’.

 If and only if counterpartyd is to be run on the Bitcoin testnet, with the `--testnet` CLI option, Bitcoind must be set to do the same (`-testnet=1`).